beancount/docs/docs/external_contributions.md

 [<u>A Shortcut to Scrape Trade History from Fidelity</u>](https://noisysignal.com/trade_hist_shortcut/) (David Avraamides) I wrote up a description of how I use a Shortcut to scrape trade history from Fidelity’s website, run it through a Python script to convert to Beancount’s ledger format, and then save it in the clipboard so I can paste it into a ledger file.

+[<u>Lazy Beancount</u>](https://lazy-beancount.xyz/) (Vasily M) / [<u>Evernight/lazy-beancount</u>](https://github.com/Evernight/lazy-beancount) : Opinionated guide on how to start (and continue) tracking personal finances using the open-source Beancount accounting system.
+It comes together with some code.
+The primary goal of this guide is to provide you a way to start managing your own finances using plain-text accounting gradually and incrementally.
+Also with various useful tools already included and set up.

 ## Plugins<a id="plugins"></a>

 [<u>split\_transactions</u>](https://www.google.com/url?q=https%3A%2F%2Fgist.github.com%2Fkljohann%2Faebac3f0146680fd9aa5&sa=D&sntz=1&usg=AFQjCNGn2AkL35onTeXgOQzLzkjVpvLcpg): Johann Klähn [<u>wrote a plugin</u>](https://groups.google.com/d/msg/beancount/z9sPboW4U3c/1qIIzro4zFoJ) that can split a single transaction into many against a limbo account, as would be done for depreciation.